 So, without further ado, let’s dive right in!

-Can I qualify for life insurance if I’ve been diagnosed with a Sjogren’s Syndrome?
+Can I qualify for life insurance if I’ve been diagnosed with Sjogren’s Syndrome?

 Yes, individuals who have been diagnosed with Sjogren’s Syndrome can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, most patients who have Sjogren’s Syndrome will be able to live a long and healthy life!
+In fact, most patients with Sjogren’s Syndrome can live a long and healthy life!

-Why do life insurance companies care if I’ve been diagnosed with a Sjogren’s Syndrome?
+Why do life insurance companies care if I’ve been diagnosed with Sjogren’s Syndrome?

-We wanted to take a moment and discuss what Sjogren’s Syndrome is as well as highlight some of the most common symptoms/complications of the disease so that we can gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+Complications like this are also why we wanted to take a moment to discuss Sjogren’s Syndrome and highlight some of its most common symptoms/complications so that we can better understand what a life insurance underwriter will be looking for when deciding on your life insurance application.

 Sjogren’s Syndrome Defined:

 Sjogren’s Syndrome is an autoimmune disease that specifically attacks the glands that make tears and saliva.
-As a result, one of the first symptoms an individual might start experiencing will be a dry mouth and/or dry eyes.
+As a result, one of the first symptoms an individual might start experiencing is dry mouth and/or dry eyes.

 Other common symptoms/complications may include: